stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.saving/pdfsaveoptions/get_zoombehavior/_index.md

 title: Aspose::Words::Saving::PdfSaveOptions::get_ZoomBehavior method
 linktitle: get_ZoomBehavior
 second_title: Aspose.Words for C++ API Reference
-description: Aspose::Words::Saving::PdfSaveOptions::get_ZoomBehavior method.
-Gets or sets a value determining what type of zoom should be applied when a document is opened with a PDF viewer in C++.
+description: 'Aspose::Words::Saving::PdfSaveOptions::get_ZoomBehavior method.
+Gets or sets a value determining what type of zoom should be applied when a document is opened with a PDF viewer in C++.'
 type: docs
 weight: 3100
 url: /cpp/aspose.words.saving/pdfsaveoptions/get_zoombehavior/